Joseph Hazelton

 Joseph H. Hazelton (c.
-1853 – October 6, 1936), aka Joseph Hazleton, was an American stage and film actor.
+1853 – October 6, 1936) was an American stage and film actor.
 He appeared in 30 films between 1912 and 1922.
-As a boy program giver at Ford's Theatre, he witnessed the assassination of U.S. President Abraham Lincoln on April 14, 1865.
+He claimed to have witnessed the assassination of U.S. President Abraham Lincoln on April 14, 1865, as a boy.

 Life and career

-Hazelton debuted on stage as a child when a production at Grover's Theater in Washington, D.C. needed a boy to play a young prince in King John.
+Hazelton debuted on stage as a child when a production at Grover's Theater (now the National Theatre) in Washington, D.C. needed a boy to play a young prince in King John.
 Thereafter, he continued to stay around the theater, doing odd jobs and handing out programs.
 In 1910, he was a member of the Columbia Players in Washington, D.C.